beweonline/moesspruino/README.md

 compiling executables
 ---------------------
-to compile for windows use the `build_nexe.bat` and set appropriate parameters for your OS in the batch file
+to compile for windows use the `build_nexe.bat`
+set appropriate parameters for your target OS in the batch file
 make sure you have the [nexe](https://github.com/nexe/nexe) module installed